jiricekcz/fef-specification/expressions/Expression.md

 An expression is the building block of a formula.
 It consists of an *identifier* and *data*.
 The *identifier* is a [variable length enum](/binary_type/Variable%20Length%20Enum.md) that indicates the type of the expression.
 The *data* is a sequence of bytes that is interpreted based on the *identifier*.
 Usually the shorter the *data*, the lower value the *identifier* will be to provide a lower percentage overhead.

-If an *identifier* present in the format is not described by this specification, the behavior of any parser is undefined.
-This allows for the introduction of more expressions in the future without introducing breaking changes.
+If an *identifier* present in the format is not described by this specification, the parser should notify the caller that the *identifier* is not recognized and should not attempt to parse the expression.
+This is a fatal parsing error.

 ## Expression Sets